autometrics-dev/autometrics-demo-embeddings/README.md

 The service has three components:

+- A node.js web server that serves a simple HTML form, and accepts POST requests to `/generate-embeddings` with a `text` parameter in the body.
+It calls a python service (described below) to generate the embeddings, and returns a JSON response with the embeddings.

 - A python service that accepts POST requests to the route `/embeddings` with a `text` parameter in the body.
-It returns a JSON response with BERT embeddings of the `text`.
+It returns a JSON response with BERT embeddings of the provided `text`.

-- A node.js web server that serves a simple HTML form, and accepts POST requests to `/generate-embeddings` with a `text` parameter in the body.
-It uses the python service to generate the embeddings, and returns a JSON response with the embeddings.

 - A postgres database that can store the embeddings (_not yet integrated_)